devodo/DivertR/docs/Redirect.md

 Console.WriteLine(fooProxy.Echo("me")); // "you"
 ```

-# Via methods
+# Method variations

 ## Async methods

-Async is fully supported by DivertR and via delegates can be added to `Task` or `ValueTask` methods using the standard C# `async` syntax:
+Async is fully supported by DivertR and Via delegates can be added to `Task` or `ValueTask` methods using the standard C# `async` syntax:

 ```csharp
 fooRedirect